pptam/pptam-tool/documentation/how_to_extend.md

 1. the argument `--design` is used to find the design folder;
 2. the function `setup_all` is invoked in all the plugins; at this point tests are not executed, yet, therefore the parameters of `setup_all` are:
-    - global_plugin_state: an array of global variables that can contain variables that need to be kept during the execution; plugins can add or remove values there;
     - current_configuration: configuration items can be read using current_configuration["name_of_configuration_item"];
     - design_path: path to the design folder;
     - test_id: the id of the test.